tumaianhdo/nersc-submission/README.md

 # A Docker recipe that runs Pegasus and HTCondor and targets NERSC as the execution site

-This project prepares a Docker container that can run on your local machine and submit Pegasus workflows _remotely_, using HTCondor BOSCO, to NERSC's computing systems.
+This project prepares a Docker container that can run on your local machine and submit Pegasus workflows **remotely**, using HTCondor BOSCO, to NERSC's computing systems.

-The container can be found at https://hub.docker.com/r/pegasus/nersc-remote-submission and new versions of the container will be tagged with the version of Pegasus they are coming with. (e.g., pegasus/nersc-remote-submission:pegasus-5.0.0)
+The container can be found at https://hub.docker.com/r/pegasus/nersc-remote-submission.

+New versions of the container will be tagged with the version of Pegasus installed in the image (e.g., pegasus/nersc-remote-submission:pegasus-5.0.0).

 ## Basic scripts and files